zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

 7. Close PuTTY Key Generator.

-#### Part C - Configure an X11 forwarding connection in PuTTY that connects to your compute instance
+## **STEP 6**: Configure an X11 forwarding connection in PuTTY that connects to your compute instance

 1. Open PuTTY on your local Windows computer.